 GWR: How does it feel to be the Guinness World Records title holder for having the Longest Television Career as an Entertainer?

 BW: "I was astounded when they called to tell me.
 'Who?
 Me!?!'
 It's such an honor."

-GWR: Throughout all of your appearances, which project was your absolute favorite.
+Throughout all of your appearances, which project was your absolute favourite.

-GWR: What's one thing about you that people would be surprised to find out - any secret talent, unique fears, favorite foods, etc.?
+What's one thing about you that people would be surprised to find out - any secret talent, unique fears, favourite foods, etc.?

 Having been around for as long as I have, there are no secrets left.
 I am an avid crossword puzzle addict, and although I am known for my animal health and welfare work, people might be surprised to hear I am a nature nut as well!

 Tell us about your very first appearance on television in 1939.

 I danced on an experimental TV show, the first on the west coast, in downtown Los Angeles.
 I wore my high school graduation dress and our Beverly Hills High student body president, Harry Bennett, and I danced the Merry Widow Waltz.
 Later, Al Jarvis (a disc jockey) asked me to sit in as his girl Friday (5 1/2 hours a day, six days a week.).
 Four years later, I inherited the show.